 Heart Attack Patient Paula Schmith

 The story begins on November 13, 2015.
 My wife, Paula Schmith, went to her primary care doctor because she thought she had gall bladder problems.
 But when the doctor gave her an EKG, he said she was having a heart attack and needed to get to St Joe’s Hospital immediately.
 Upon arriving at St Joe’s, they ran tests and decided she had a major heart blockage and required a stent.
 After they did the stent, she came back from surgery and she had trouble breathing.
 Evidently, her heart muscles were torn and her lungs were filling up with blood.
-Dr. RC Finney advised us that she had about an hour to live if we did not get my wife to the University of Maryland Shock Trauma Center, as there was nothing more they could do for her.
+Dr. Stewart Finney advised us that she had about an hour to live if we did not get my wife to the University of Maryland Shock Trauma Center, as there was nothing more they could do for her.
 My wife never had any problems with her health.
 This was a shock to all of us.